hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 AI-level canonicalization

-This operates above traditional SEO.
+This operates above traditional SEO entirely.

 9. What SFH / DFH Is NOT
 It is not: